-These are our skilled artisans who make beautiful baskets.
+Meet our skilled artisans who make the beautiful bags and baskets.

 Agnes has lots of cattle, and has a special skill for farming.
 People in her village know she is hardworking and they admire the love she has for her farm.
 To relax she tends to her homestead and spends time with her husband.
 Her hobbies include studying the bible, and her favourite meal is white rice and spinach.
-She looks up to her husband, who encourages her to work hard.
-Her husband Jackson Mutuku is a builder of houses and other buildings in their village.
+Her husband encourages her to weave.
+Her husband Jackson Mutuku is a house builder.

 Alice K. M.

 Alice is a very warm personality.
 She loves chapatti and rice and her favorite color is orange.
-Alice is a farmer with goats and she has been knitted baskets for Mifuko with Echa Kuoko women’s group since 2014.
+Alice is a goat farmer and she has been knitting baskets for Mifuko in Echa Kuoko women’s group since 2014.
 Alice starts her day by cleaning her homestead and taking the goats out to find food, later in the day she weaves baskets.
 Alice loves working with Mifuko and plans to open a saving account in the future.
 The most important thing for her in life is her family.

 Weaving has always been Beatrice full-time-job.
-Before she joined in Kingongi women’s group in 2010, she sells her traditional baskets in the marketplace.
-Her plan is to open a kiosk for basic home care products and by a cow.
-Beatrice weaves mostly in afternoon, after she is done with her homestead chores.
-Her favorite meal is rice and stew.
+Before she joined the Kingongi women’s group in 2010 she sold baskets in the marketplace.
+Her plan is to open a kiosk for basic home care products and buy a cow.
+Beatrice weaves mostly in afternoons after she is done with her chores.
+Her favourite meal is rice and stew.

 Christine M. M.

 Dorothy has been weaving Mifuko baskets for over three years.
 She is happy with the progress in her life since she started working for Mifuko.
 From her earnings, Dorothy has started a chicken farm and plans on expanding it.
-She is now able to buy chicken food, cater to her children’s school fees and ensure her homestead needs.
+She is now able to buy food for the chicken, cater to her children’s school fees and her household needs.
 She is planning to buy a cow in the coming months.
 She is looking forward to getting more orders from Mifuko, and says she enjoys working with her fellow 30 group members.

-Esther is a widow, who has been weaving baskets for Mifuko for over a year and a half in her artisan group.
-She worried about managing her homestead needs after the passing of her husband, but with the new circumstances provided by Mifuko, she is now content and happy and says her health has improved.
+Esther is a widow who has been weaving baskets for Mifuko for over a year and a half in her artisan group.
+She worried about making her living after her husband passed away but with Mifuko's help she is managing well.
 She weaves the baskets at around noon or later at night, after finishing her homestead chores.
-With the money earned from her crafts, she buys her daily essentials such as food, clothing and other homestead needs.
-She is also able to pay for her child’s education, who is in university.
+With the money earned from her crafts she buys food, clothing and other household essentials.
+She is also able to pay for her child’s university education.
 Esther plans to open up a kiosk in the future as a part time business.

 Faith is acknowledged by her family and friends for being a very hardworking and skilled farmer in her village.
 She grows maize and beans in her farm.
-She is talented in singing, and she plans to join her local church choir.
+She is talented singer and she plans to join her local church choir.
 Faith’s favorite colors are white and blue, while her favorite meal is chapatti and beef stew.
 Her role model is a local lady from her village who is known to be a talented farmer.
-The extra income she earns from Mifuko helps her pay the school fees for her children, and to save the rest for later use.
+The extra income she earns from Mifuko helps her pay the school fees for her children.

-Felister is many things besides a talented basket weaver: a tailor, a singer and a generous mother admired for her kindness, big heart and hard-working spirit.
-During her free time she enjoys making clothes for her children to sharpen her skills and to relax.
-She looks up to a tailor in her village named Rhoda Mathuku, who is known for her tailoring skills.
-Felister is a talented singer, and sings in her local church choir.
-Her favorite colors are green and yellow.
-She tells us her favorite meal is Githeri, which is a mixture of fried beans and maize.
-She aims to become a strong business woman in the future, and wants to start a hardware business soon from the income she is earning from Mifuko.
+Felister is many things in addition to being a talented basket weaver: a tailor, a singer and a mother.
+She is also admired for her kindness, big heart and hard-working spirit.
+During her free time she enjoys making clothes for her children.
+She looks up to a tailor in her village named Rhoda Mathuku who is known for her tailoring skills.
+Being a talented singer Felister sings in her local church choir.
+She wants to start a hardware business soon with the income she has been earning from Mifuko.

 Florence is not only talented in weaving baskets: her main profession is tailoring dresses and other clothes.
-Her other passion is her vegetable garden, which she hopes will be one day as healthy and well nourished as her friend Josephine Mwanzia’s.
-The next investment in expanding her garden into a farm is buying a cow and a goat next year, so she is saving up most of her income.
-Florence’s favorite colors are sky blue and white, while her favorite meal is rice and beef stew.
+She is also passioned about her vegetable garden which she hopes will be one day as healthy and well nourished as her friend Josephine Mwanzia’s.
+The next investment in expanding her garden into a farm is buying a cow and a goat next year for which she is saving up most of her income.
+Florence’s favorite colors are sky blue and white.

 Hellena M. M.

 Hellena is known for weaving sweaters and especially school sweaters in her small tailoring shop.
-In 2014 she became interested in weaving baskets and asked her mother in-law to teach her the craft.
-Now Hellena is in Faith Women’s Group, she waves in mornings after she prepares her children for school and later in evenings before she goes to sleep.
-Incomes have helped her with school fees and other needs in her home.
+In 2014 she became interested in weaving baskets and asked her mother in-law to teach her this skill.
+Now Hellena is in Faith Women’s Group and she weaves in the mornings after she has prepared her children for school and later in the evenings before she goes to sleep.
+Income from Mifuko has helped her with school fees and other household needs.
 The most important thing in Hellena’s life is her family.
-She wants to open a saving account to save up for future needs.
+She wants to open a saving account.
 Her favorite meal is chapatti and stew while her favorite colors are yellow and blue.

-Owner of a small business, Irene sells chicken and eggs, starts her day early in the morning.
-She prepares her three children to school, clean her home, tend her chicken and starts weave at the afternoons.
+Irene sells chicken and eggs and starts her day early in the morning.
+She prepares her three children to the school, cleans her home, tends for her chicken and starts weaving in the afternoon.
 Irene loves working for Mifuko because it has helped raise her standard of living, not just financially but also socially.
 She has been weaving baskets since 2010.
-Irene uses her incomes to pay school fees and cater for her home needs.
+Irene uses her incomes to pay for school fees and buy household essentials.
 She plans to buy goats in the future.
 Her favorite meal is rice and stew.

-As an environmentalist Jacinta collects scrap metal around her village and sells them to small companies which collect metal for re-use and for manufacturing purposes.
-She is also a skilled basket weaver, she learnt the craft from school when she was a little girl.
+Jacinta collects scrap metal around her village selling it to the small companies that re-use metal for manufacturing purposes.
+Jacnita is an environmentalist.
+She is also a skilled basket weaver who learned the skill in the school when she was a little girl.
 From her earnings she pays school fees and buys food and clothes to her family.
 Jacnita loves green color and most important thing in life to her is her family and job.

-Whenever you ask for the best vegetables like kales, spinach and tomatoes in Manyala village, you will be directed to Janet.
-She has been a skilled farmer for most of her life.
-The 36-year-old mother of two little boys, learned how to harvest water into a small pond and is able to irrigate her farm even during dry seasons.
-Farming is one of Janet’s passion and she would probably do it full-time job if she wouldn’t weave baskets for Mifuko.
-Janet wants to give her boys a good education and that’s why she ask her friend to teach her how to weave baskets and joined in Faith women’s group.
+If you ask for the best vegetables in Manyala village you will be directed to Janet.
+Janet has been a skilled farmer for most of her life.
+This 36-year-old mother of two boys came to think to harvest water into a small pond which now enables her to water her farm even during dry seasons.
+Janet wants to give her boys a good education which has been her motivation to learn to weave baskets.
 Janet loves color blue and her favorite meal is ugali and vegetables like sukuma.

 Josephine is known in Manyala village as owner of one of the best shops in village and a businesswoman.
-She is recognized for her joyful personality.
-Working as a full-time shopkeeper keeps her busy, but still she waves baskets at evenings.
-She uses her earns to give contributions in her Kyama group and cater for some other house needs.
-Next she like to open a chain shop for her store.
+She is also recognized for her joyful personality.
+Working as a full-time shopkeeper keeps her busy but still she wants to weave baskets in the evenings.
+Josephine wants to open a new shop with her savings.
 Her favorite color is maroon, and her favorite meal is ugali and githeri.
 Family is the most important to Josephine in life.
-She wants to be an example to her children and see how they reach their goals.
+She wants to be an example to her children and watch them reach their goals.

-Josephine is known as a business woman, she owns a few shops and a farm in her village.
+Josephine owns a few shops and a farm in her village.
 Josephine gets up 5am every day to prepare breakfast for her family and to help her children get ready for school.
-After kids are gone she starts to weave baskets, Josephine has been in the Umanyi wa Muketani women’s group for three years.
+Josephine has been in the Umanyi wa Muketani women’s group for three years.
 She plans to open another shop in the near future.
 Her children are the most important in her life, her favorite meal is githeri and one of her favorite colors is white.

-Josephine is a 69-year-old lady who is always smiling whenever you meet her.
-Josephine asked a friend whose handicrafts she admired to teach her about basket weaving.
+Josephine is a 69-year-old lady who is always smiling.
+Josephine admired handicrafts her friend's handcraft skills which led her to learn basket weaving as well.
 In year 2001 she joined the Mutini women’s group.
-Before she started weaving basket she stayed at home most of the time.
-She likes to weave in the mornings and afternoon when she is done with household chores.
-The most important thing for Josephine’s in life is her family and time with her grandchildren.
+Josephine likes to weave in the morning and in the afternoon after she is done with household chores.
+The most important thing for Josephine’s life is her family and time with her grandchildren.
 Her favorite meal is rice and ugali and her favorite color is pink.

 Joyce D. M.

-As the breadwinner of her family Joyce starts her day early.
-She prepares breakfast for her family, cleans her homestead and goes out to find sisal to knit and weave ropes for sell in the market.
-Besides she weaves baskets in her group called Faith Women’s group, where she has been a member since 2013.
-Besides weaving ropes, she has self-taught herself how to weave baskets.
-Now she weaves at evenings while she bonds with her family and she can take care of the needs of her household.
+As the breadwinner for her family Joyce starts her days early.
+She prepares breakfast for her family, cleans her home and then goes out to find sisal to weave ropes to be sold in the local market.
+Besides rope weaving she weaves baskets in the Faith Women’s group in which she has been a member since 2013.
 Joyce says that her family and her job are the most important things in her life.
-In the future, she wants to buy a water tank for water harvest so she can start farming vegetables and sell them together with her ropes.
-Joyce sings in her local church choir, her favorite color is red and her favorite meal is maize and beans.
+In the future, she wants to buy a water tank in order to start farming vegetables and selling them in addition to ropes.
+Joyce sings in her local church choir.

-Currently Joyce renovating her house.
-She tells us that the savings from her earnings have change her lifestyle and her home.
-Besides weaving she is in her local church choir.
+Joyce has been renovating her house with the income she has made from Mifuko.
+She tells us that the savings from her earnings have changed her lifestyle and her home.
+Besides weaving she sings in the local church choir.
 She was taught how to weave by her grandmother and in 2017 she decided to start weaving Mifuko baskets in Kitoo Kinyee women’s group.
 She is optimistic about the future, she plans to start a large-scale farm of vegetables.
-Joyce appreciate life above all else.
+Joyce is very appreciative of life.

 Judith M. K.

-Judith is a full time basket weaver in Nzeeni women’s group, but in the future she desires to open a clothes boutique, mainly for women’s and children’s clothes.
-Incomes have helped her cater for most of the needs she has like buying food and paying school fees.
-She hopes to open her boutique soon, but she wouldn’t stop weaving basket as soon as it happens.
+Judith is a full time basket weaver in Nzeeni women’s group who dreams of opening a boutique for women’s and children’s clothes.
+Income from Mifuko has helped her buy food and pay for the school fees.
+She hopes to open her boutique soon and wants to continue with basket weaving.